Temporary, relocated or defunct

 the purchase included "ringing levers, wire, etc.",

-so obviously the bells were intended to play music.
+so obviously the bells were intended to play music by hand.

 The following year, this circus merged with P.T.Barnum's "Greatest Show on Earth"